fbreitwieser/bamcov/README.md

 ```

 For high-res mode with 80 steps on the histogram y-axis instead of 20, use the flags `-mU`.
 To see if your terminal/font support it check with `./bamcov -v`.
 If the output looks fine without empty blocks, you are good to go to user the `-U` flag.

+This tool is based on [htslib](https://github.com/samtools/htslib) and may be integrated in [samtools](https://github.com/samtools/samtools) ([PR #992](https://github.com/samtools/samtools/pull/992)).
+This standalone version will implement new features and will be maintained on its own.

 Author: Florian P Breitwieser, based on code of `samtools depth` by Heng Li and samtools contributors.